manleyevangelista/homelab/readme.md

 **Note**: All these only have a gigabit port.

-For those interested, here is my router [configuration](https://github.com/manleyevangelista/homelab/blob/main/Router_Config.md)
+For those interested, [here](https://github.com/manleyevangelista/homelab/blob/main/Router_Config.md) is my router configuration.

 **Router #1**: Fiberhome HG6145D (Globe GFiber Prepaid)